China's Wuhan ends its coronavirus lockdown but elsewhere one begins

 Some 55,000 people were expected to leave Wuhan by train on Wednesday.
 By early morning, more than 10,000 had left by plane, an airport official said.
 Flights to Beijing and international locations have not resumed.

-"I'm very happy, I'm going home today," migrant worker Liu Xiaomin told Reuters as she stood with her suitcases inside Wuhan's Hankou railway station, bound for Xiangyang city.
+"I'm very happy, I'm going home today," migrant worker Liu Xiaomin told Reuters as she stood with her suitcases in Wuhan's Hankou railway station, bound for Xiangyang city.

 People from Wuhan arriving in Beijing must undergo two rounds of testing for the virus.